SAP-samples/cloud-sample-webhooks/README.md

 - You have downloaded and initially configured the Cloud Connector.
 For this tutorial, you can use the portable version.
 See [Cloud Connector](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e6c7616abb5710148cfcf3e75d96d596.html).

 ## Download and Installation
 Download the project as a ZIP file and then extract it into a local folder.
 Finally, import the folder into Eclipse as a Maven project.
-See [Tutorial: Receive Alerts in Your On-Premise System Using Java Web ](https://developers.sap.com/tutorials/cp-monitoring-alerts-onpremise.html).
+See [Tutorial: Receive Alerts in Your On-Premise System Using Java Web Tomcat 9](https://developers.sap.com/tutorials/cp-monitoring-alerts-onpremise.html).

 ## Configuration
 Build a WAR file from Eclipse and deploy it on SAP BTP, Neo environment.
 You also need to deploy the WAR locally on your on-premise system.
 Furthermore, you need to configure the cloud connector and the destination.
 See [Tutorial: Receive Alerts in Your On-Premise System Using Java Web Tomcat 9](https://developers.sap.com/tutorials/cp-monitoring-alerts-onpremise.html).